i5ar/ifollowers/README.md

 iFollowers
 ==========

-:eyes: Followers tracking script for Twitter.
+:eyes: A *followers* tracking script for Twitter.

 > This script was made for fun in my spare time.

-When you have a lage number of unfollowers there must be a reason!
+When you have a lage number of *unfollowers* there must be a reason!
 This script will help you to detect them.

 ### Installation and required packages